1delta-DAO/docs/guide/delegation.md

 <p align="center">
   <img src="../assets/margin/close.png" />
 </p>
-*Closing a position allows you to repay a debt position with ease.*
+*Closing a position allows you to repay a debt position with ease.
+The simulations on the left hand side shows that our leverage and APR come down to the levels before the position was opened.*